-- 1. Click the INSTALL UTILITY button in the NPort Installation CD auto-run window to install Device Search Utility.
-Once the program starts running, click Yes to proceed. - 2.
+- 1. Please double-click on the Device Search Utility icon when you download it from the Moxa website to start the installation process. - 2.
 When the Welcome screen opens, click Next to proceed with the installation.

-3. Click Next to install program files to the default directory, or click Browse to select an alternate location.
+Click Next to install program files to the default directory, or click Browse to select an alternate location.